lumeland/blog/posts/vento-2.md

 In Vento 1, when you run `Hello {{ name }}`, the compiler converts it automatically to `Hello {{ it.name }}`.
-This means that, **technically,** you could define a variable directly in the `it` global variable and would be accessible without the prefix.
+This means that, **technically,** you could define a variable directly in the `it` global variable that would be accessible without the prefix.
 For example, the following code would print _"Hello World"_: